 How to downsize your belongingsHow to downsize your belongings

 While deciding to downsize your actual living space can be a rewarding first step, the actual act of downsizing your belongings can be a challenge for some.
 I would recommend hiring someone who can help you go through this process.
-It can be very difficult to part with items that have sentimental value.
+It can be tough to part with items that have sentimental value.
 An experienced expert will reduce the time it takes to declutter and relieve you from feeling overwhelmed with the process.

 If you’re doing this yourself, the first step in decluttering is to separate items into categories of giving away, sell, store, bring to your new home, or throw away.

 Start by eliminating things in rooms that you won’t have in your new home.
-For example, if your current home has five bedrooms, but your new home only has two bedrooms start sorting through these extra rooms first.
+For example, if your current home has five bedrooms, your new home only has two bedrooms start sorting through these extra rooms first.

 If you’ve been in your house for several years, you’ll likely have much that needs to be thrown away.
-Call a dumpster company and have it delivered so you can throw away as you sort through your house.
+Call a dumpster company and have it delivered so you can throw it away as you sort through your house.

 If your furniture or household items are still in good condition, consider selling them or giving them to charity.
 Craigslist, eBay, consignment stores, or a good old fashion yard sale can not only help you get rid of your belongings but also earn you some extra cash to spend on your new place.

-For clothing, there are consignment stores and sites like ThredUp or the RealReal that buy and sell your clothing for you.
-You can also donate to organizations that will pick up from your home.
+For clothing, there are consignment stores and sites like ThredUp or RealReal that buy and sell your clothing for you.
+You can also donate to organizations that will pick you up from your home.
 Organizations such as Veteran’s of America, Goodwill, and others can make this process

 easy for you.